Madhav-nms/Madhav-nms/README.md

 I’m **Madhav Sai Nalabothu**, a Computer Engineering graduate student at **Stony Brook University**, specializing in **Machine Learning**.
 My journey is driven by curiosity about how **numbers turn into narratives** and how insights can power smarter choices.

-I’m passionate about applying data science to:
+I’m passionate about applying data to:
 - 📈 **Uncover business growth opportunities**
 - 👥 **Enhance customer experiences**
 - 💵 **Enable smarter financial and strategic decisions**